niraj-kumar-r/NexArtifacts/README.md

 1. Clone our GitHub repository to your local machine.
 2. cd into the nex directory.
 3. Run `npm install` to install all dependencies.
+4. make a .env file and copy the contents of .env.example into it.
+5. Replace the value of the REACT_APP_GOOGLE_MAPS_API_KEY variable with your own Google Maps API key.
+   (Note: You will need a Google maps platform account with a billing account to get an API key, and then enable the Maps JavaScript API.
+   For more info visit : https://developers.google.com/maps/documentation/javascript/cloud-setup)
+6. Replace the REACT_APP_GOOGLE_MAPS_ID variable with your own Google Maps ID.
+   (Note: Make sure to use a vector map with tilt and rotation enabled.
+   For more info visit : https://developers.google.com/maps/documentation/javascript/webgl)
+7. Run `npm start` to start the server.

 ## How to Use